Digital and traditional storytelling

 • Premiere.
 The editing of Hannah's performance was done with Premiere.
 While Premiere is a bit pricy, Premiere Elements (a lite version of Premiere) is only about $80.
 Premiere is still being made for the PC, but not the Mac; the last version for the Mac was 6.5 and works just fine.
 I have prepared a list of steps to perform chroma key editing in Premiere.

-• iMovie.
-As of 1/2007, iMovie is not capable of doing chroma key editing as shipped.
-However, you can buy a plug-in for it.
+• iMovie HD.
+As of 1/2007, iMovie was not capable of doing chroma key editing as shipped.
+However, you could buy a plug-in for it.
 As of 1/2007, there are two I know of (although I am sure there are others):

 • eZeScreen, by eZedia.
 As of 3/2007, it costs $30.
 For the purposes of green screen storytelling, I find eZeScreen very cumbersome.
 It works, but it's not intuitive.
 Contact me if you want training materials I have developed for this software.